 - Have physical marks such as scars, cuts, burns or gashes on their body

-Our approach to treating those who self-harm combines individualised programmes with treatments based on current clinical evidence.
-A number of therapeutic treatments are available for self-harm.
-Counselling can help you reach your feelings, address past problems and help you manage your feelings and problems in a different way in the future.
-CBT takes a practical approach to look at what happens just before you self-harm, encouraging you to keep a diary of self-harming episodes and finding other channels for your feelings.
+Counselling can help reach feelings, address past problems and help manage your feelings and problems in a different way in the future.
+Cognitive Behavioural Therapy (CBT) takes a practical approach to look at what happens just before self-harm, encouraging one to keep a diary of self-harming episodes.

 What to do to stop self-harming?

 - It may be useful to keep a daily diary of events and feelings and to record how you cope with or channel powerful emotions of anger, pain or happiness.

 - Keep notes of what is going on when you feel the need to harm yourself.

 - Try to talk about your feelings with someone supportive.